Home of English Grammar

 7. He doesn’t have much patience.
 You had better not disturb him.

 8. I won’t tell anybody.
-You had better not.
+You had better not

 9. I promise I will pay you back.
-You had better / better had.
+You had better

 10. You had better turn that music down before I call the police.

-11. She had better / should / must learn some manners.
+11. She should learn some manners.

 12. You must be over 18 to vote.